-Junctions aims to connect the different disciplines of the Humanities by collecting disciplinary and interdisciplinary texts so that they are accessible to readers from across the Humanities.
-This gives you the opportunity to gain publishing, editing and reviewing experience which will be important in your future career.
-Therefore, everyone who submits their article to Junctions will receive feedback from our reviewers and if your work is selected for publication, the editors will guide you through the different stages of editing in order to produce a professional article to begin your academic CV.
-As such, submitting to Junctions is an opportunity for you to learn about the publishing process and for your work to reach an audience outside of your discipline and peer group.
+Junctions aims to connect the different disciplines of the Humanities by collecting disciplinary and interdisciplinary texts that are accessible to readers from across the Humanities.
+This gives you the opportunity to gain valuable publishing, editing and reviewing experience.
+Everyone who submits an article to Junctions will receive feedback from our reviewers, and if your work is selected for publication, the editors will guide you through the different stages of editing to produce a professional article and begin your academic CV.

-Please send a digital copy of the complete manuscript following the guidelines provided by Junctions at http://junctionsjournal.org/submit/guidelines-for-authors/ in Chicago author-date referencing style to firstname.lastname@example.org by April 6, 2018.
-After a double-blind reviewing process, accepted articles will undergo a revision process which will conclude with the publication of the journal issue.
-Should you have any questions regarding the Call for Papers, or want some advice, we will hold a Q&A session, date to be announced.
-Please let us know if you wish to participate in such a Q&A.
+Please send a digital copy of the complete manuscript in Chicago author-date referencing style, following the guidelines provided at http://junctionsjournal.org/submit/guidelines-for-authors/, to email@example.com by November 16.
+After double-blind reviewing, accepted articles will undergo a revision process which will conclude with the publication of the journal issue.
+Should you have any questions regarding the Call for Papers, or want some advice, we will hold a Q&A session – date to be announced.
+Please let us know if you wish to participate.